Mahi Kur Cave: Scientific and research value of blind fish

-Blind fish have no economic value in terms of fisheries, but as sources of rare genetic resources, they have been evaluated and studied in many research institutes or seen as amazing and beautiful ornamental fish in wildlife museums and aquariums.
+Blind fish have no economic value in terms of fisheries.

 The Access Path

 Mahi Kur Cave is accessible both by road and by rail.
 Among the trains going to Lorestan, only the "normal" train of Tehran-Ahvaz and the "local" train of Doroud-Andimeshk stop at Tang-e haft station.
 Then from this station you have to walk to the north (parallel to the Caesar River) to the Sirom Bridge and then from there to the west (towards the villages of Levan and Lolri) until after about four hours of walking, you will reach the village of Levan and Mahi Kur Cave.